 - 6.401 General Forestry (3 Class Hrs/Wk) The development of forestry in the United States is reviewed with reference to its European heritage.
-The course will also look at the history of forest management as well as multiple use concepts. - 6.404 Elementary Forest Surveying (2 Class, 4 Lab Hrs/Wk) An elementary course in the basic fundamentals of plane surveying, as well as the use of various surveying instruments.
-The theory of field measurements, bearings, angles, and azimuths is emphasized. - 6.405 Advanced Forest Surveying (2 Class, 4 Lab Hrs/Wk) 3 Credits Designed to follow Elementary Forest Surveying.
-The application and use of more precise engineering instruments will be developed.
-Engineering procedures used in road design and construction will be covered. - 6.407, 6.408 Forest Mensuration I, II (2 Class, 4 Lab Hrs/Wk) This course is designed to teach the student the basic skills and principles of forest measurements.
+The course will also look at the history of forest management as well as multiple use concepts. - 6.404 Elementary Forest Surveying (2 Class, 4 Lab Hrs/Wk) 3 Credits An elementary course in the basic fundamentals of plane surveying, as well as the use of various surveying instruments.
+The theory of field measurements, bearings, angles, and azimuths is emphasized. - 6.405 Advanced Forest Surveying (2 Class, 4 Lab Hrs/Wk) 3 Credits Designed to follow Elementary Forest Surveying, The application and use of more precise engineering instruments will be developed.
+Engineering procedures used in road design and construction will be rovered - 6.406 Forest Engineering (3 Class, 4 Lab Hrs/Wk)

+This course is a study of forest engineering procedures with particular emphasis on road design and location.
+Lab projects will include the actual designing of a road.
+Prerequisite: 6.404, 6.405.

+- 3 Credits 6.407, 6.408 Forest Mensuration I, II (2 Class, 4 Lab Hrs/Wk) This course is designed to teach the student the basic skills and principles of forest measurements.
 The course will include cruising, scaling, volume measurements, log and tree grading, and the use of labora-tory will consist of application of classroom principles in the field to measure actual forest stands. - 6.409 Forest Protection (2 Class, 4 Lab Hrs/Wk) The course will describe the destructive agents in the forest such as disease, insects, animals and fire.
 Emphasis will be placed on the indentification of insect and disease organisms and control measures.
 Fire will be discussed as it relates to prevention, presuppression, and suppression.
-Laboratory periods will examine these agents and various control procedures. - 6.411 Logging Operations I (2 Class, 4 Lab Hrs/Wk)

-The course will deal with the history and development of forest harvesting operations in the United States.
-The laboratory will consist of visits to various tumber and plywood plants to make observations and comparisons.
+Laboratory periods will examine these agents and various control procedures. - 6.410 Forest Products Manufacturing (2 Class, 4 Lab Hrs/Wk) 3 Credits The course will study the basic logging methods, costs, and techniques.
+The laboratory portion will include observation of various local wood operations and types of logging systems. - 6.411 Logging Operations I (2 Class, 4 Lab Hrs/Wk) 3 Credits The course will deal with the history and development of forest harvesting operations in the United States.
+The laboratory will consist of visits to various lumber and plywood plants to make observations and comparisons. - 6.414 Forest Contracts (Mapping) (2 Class, 4 Lab Hrs/Wk) 3 Credits The course deals with the basic forms of forest contracts and their functional administration.
+The course will also cover forest mapping as it relates to forest contracts.

-- 6.410 Forest Products Manufacturing (2 Class, 4 Lab Hrs/Wk) The course will study the basic logging methods, costs, and techniques.
-The laboratory portion will include observation of various local wood operations and types of logging systems. - 6.414 Forest Contracts (Mapping) (2 Class, 4 Lab Hrs/Wk) The course deals with the basic forms of forest contracts and their functional administration.
-The course will also cover forest mapping as it relates to forest contracts. - 3 Credits 6.415 Dendrology (1 Class, 4 Lab Hrs/Wk) A basic course in the identification of woody plants found in this local region as well as a study of the major forest species will be examined as well as the ecological features in their range.
+6.415 Dendrology (1 Class, 4 Lab Hrs/Wk) A basic course in the identification of woody plants found in this local region as well as a study of the major forest species will be examined as well as the ecological features in their range.